FreeBSD (Encrypted)

 - Enable local_unbound:

-sudo local-unbound-setup
+local-unbound-setup

 The output should similar to this, but may differ slightly: